-The City of Portland previously undertook several site-specific planning efforts that considered offroad cycling use on public properties, most recently as part of the Riverview Natural Area Management Plan.
-As a result of these processes, the City recognized the existing and growing need for additional off-road cycling experiences within the City, as a natural complement to the City's other active transportation and recreation systems and plans, including PBOT's Bicycle Plan for 2030 and PP&R's efforts to create a connected system of natural areas, parks and trails.
+The City of Portland previously undertook several site-specific planning efforts that considered off-road cycling use on public properties, most recently as part of the Riverview Natural Area Management Plan.
+As a result of these processes, the City recognized the existing and growing need for additional off-road cycling experiences within Portland, as a natural complement to the City's other active transportation and recreation systems and plans, including PBOT's Bicycle Plan for 2030 and PP&R's efforts to create a connected system of natural areas, parks and trails.

-At the same time, City agencies recognized that City lacked a foundational understanding of off-road experiences, community needs, and potential impacts to human health, the natural environment, and the city's economy.
+At the same time, City bureaus recognized that the City lacked a foundational understanding of off-road cycling experiences, community needs, and potential impacts to human health, the natural environment, and the city's economy.
 This Plan aims to better understand the potential for Portland to meet the off-road cycling needs of its residents through a connected system of off-road cycling trails and bike parks.